We Call on Him

 We Call On Him is a song by Elvis Presley.
 Elvis Presley recorded the gospel song in 1967.
 The song was published by Gladys Music, Elvis Presley's publishing company.
 The song was written by Fred Karger, Sid Wayne, and Ben Weisman.

-The song reached #106 on the U.S. Billboard Bubbling Under chart.
+The song reached No. 106 on the U.S. Billboard Bubbling Under chart.

-The single was backed with "You'll Never Walk Alone," which also became a chart hit and surpassed "We Call on Him."
-It reached #90 on the U.S. Billboard Hot 100 in 1968.
+The single was backed with "You'll Never Walk Alone", which also became a chart hit and surpassed "We Call on Him".
+It reached No. 90 on the U.S. Billboard Hot 100 in 1968.